-Dr. Seuss’s There's a Wocket in My Pocket combines rhyme and nonsense words, providing a fun opportunity to build phonics skills with yours students.
+There's a Wocket in My Pocket by Dr. Seuss combines rhyme and nonsense words, providing a fun opportunity to build phonics skills with your students.
 Challenge your students to build phonics skills by writing this way as you create your class's version of the story!

 Ask each student to choose a location in a house (or even your classroom) and create a name for an imaginary creature that rhymes with this location.
 Have each student use Wixie to write and illustrate their page and combine their individual Wixie pages together for a class book.

 If you love this idea, but read literature other than Dr. Seuss for Read Across America, explore these other great pattern stories that make for great student adaptations.

 Adapt a phonics story